 Plastic Surgery: A scope into the future

-Karthikeyan G, Final year MBBS, Madras Medical College
+-Written by Karthikeyan G, Final year MBBS, Madras Medical College

 Since the beginning of time, humans have been actively pursuing self-improvement of oneself.
 The development of newer techniques in the field of Plastic surgery in the past two decades makes it simpler and easier for them.
 For example, computer-assisted imaging is one of the most prominent advancements.
 It helps the surgeon identify the exact specifications and the results can perfectly line up with what the patient wants, providing extremely high-quality results.